 The velocity of excitations is given by

 For the XY chain the velocity has four zeroes, given by $p_1=-\pi/2,\ p_2=0,\ p_3=\pi/2, \ p_4=\pi$.
-Since $f_2(p)=0$ for $p=p_1,p_3$, these two points do not contribute in \eqref{logarithmic coefficient formula sum}.
-As a matter of fact, since $f_2(p)=0$ there is no discontinuity in the symbol at these points.
-For $p=p_2,p_4$ we have $f_2(p)/\varepsilon(p)\in\{-1,1\}$ so the contribution of these two points is the same.
-From \eqref{logarithmic coefficient formula sum} we find the logarithmic coefficient \eqref{logarithmic coefficient XY Renyi}.
-A general model under consideration contains the aforementioned four zeroes of the velocity but it can contain also additional ones.
-Therefore, in general the logarithmic coefficient for the XY chain is the lower bound.
-Namely, $b_\alpha\geq b^{(XY)}_\alpha$.
+Since $f_2(p)=0$ for $p\in\{p_1,p_3\}$, these two points do not contribute in Eq.~\eqref{logarithmic coefficient formula sum}.
+As a matter of fact, since $f_2(p)=0$, there is no discontinuity in the symbol at these points.
+For $p\in\{p_2,p_4\}$ we have $f_2(p)/\varepsilon(p)\in\{-1,1\}$, so the contribution of these two points is the same.
+From Eq.~\eqref{logarithmic coefficient formula sum} we now find the logarithmic coefficient~\eqref{logarithmic coefficient XY Renyi}.
+A general model under consideration can, in addition to the aforementioned four zeroes of the velocity, contain also other zeros.
+Therefore, in general, the logarithmic coefficient for the XY chain is only a lower bound, i.e., $b_\alpha\geq b^{\rm (XY)}_\alpha$.